indico/indico-user-docs/docs/conferences/timetable.md

 !!! note
     If you have no contributions that can be scheduled, or you are creating a meeting timetable, the form to create a new contribution will open directly after clicking on _Add new_ -> _Contribution_.

 If you wish to change the start time of a contribution, you can simply drag it up or down in the timetable.
-To change the duration of a contribution, click and drag the bottom edge of the contribution.
 Alternatively, you can use the up and down buttons, which become visible when you hover over any item in the timetable:

 ![](../assets/conferences/timetable/move_up_down.png)

+To change the duration of a contribution, click and drag the bottom edge of the contribution.

-Clicking on a contribution in the timetable brings up a window showing some basic information about and lets you manage its settings.
-You can set the starting time and duration by clicking on the contribution and then clicking on the time:
+Clicking on a contribution in the timetable brings up a window showing some basic information about it and lets you manage its settings.
+You can also set the starting time and duration by clicking on the contribution and then clicking on the time:

 ![](../assets/conferences/timetable/adjust_start_duration.png)